Canon 10D vs Panasonic GX800

 Studio photographers will appreciate that the Canon 10D (unlike the GX800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX800 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 10D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 10D and GX800 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Panasonic GX800 Manual.

 So what is the bottom line?
 Is the Canon 10D better than the Panasonic GX800 or vice versa?
 The listing below highlights the relative strengths of the two models.